ankitkhatrik6/LoveStream/README.md

 ## Deployment

-I deployed LoveStream on **Render** — the `render.yaml` in the repo has the full configuration.
+I deployed LoveStream on **Render**.
+The `render.yaml` in the repo has the full configuration.
 The same Node.js server handles both the WebSocket signaling and serves the built frontend, so it's a single service deployment.

 Live at: [love-stream.onrender.com](https://love-stream.onrender.com)